Book Now

 Budongo Forest - Uganda's Premier Chimpanzee Trekking Destination

 Budongo Forest is located in the northwestern part of Uganda along the route to Murchison Falls National Park.
 It lies on the escarpment northeast of Lake Albert and covers parts of Kikuube and Hoima districts.
+Book a chimpanzee trekking trip to Budongo Forest as part of your Murchison Falls safari.

 The forest is well known for its large East African mahogany trees and for being home to a large number of chimpanzees.
+There are also many strips of riverine forest, stretching about 100 km, extending from Budongo Forest into nearby areas made up mostly of sugarcane plantations and farmlands.

 The forest covers an area of 82,530 hectares and acts as a catchment area for Lake Albert.
 It is managed by the National Forestry Authority, and the nearest major town is Masindi.

-This moist, semi-deciduous tropical rain-forest sits at the top of the Albertine Rift and is classified as a central forest reserve.
-Its four main rivers: Wakisoke, Sonso, Kamirambwa, and Sibwa flow northwards toward the Albertine Rift.
+This moist, semi-deciduous tropical rainforest sits at the top of the Albertine Rift and is classified as a central forest reserve.
+Its four main rivers, Wakisoke, Sonso, Kamirambwa, and Sibwa, flow northwards toward the Albertine Rift.

-Budongo Forest lies at a medium altitude of about 1,100 meters above sea level.
-Its coordinates are 01°43’27″N, 31°32’45″E. The land slopes gently from southeast to northwest.
+Budongo Forest lies at a medium altitude of about 1,100 meters above sea level, at coordinates 01°43’27″N, 31°32’45″E. The land slopes gently from southeast to northwest.

 The forest receives between 1,200 mm and 2,200 mm of rain per year, with an average of about 1,600 mm.
-Most of the rainfall occurs between March and May.
+Most rainfall occurs between March and May.
 The dry seasons run from September to November and from December to February.
 Temperatures range from 19°C to 32°C throughout the year.

 People living near Budongo Forest engage in activities such as fishing, farming, education, trade, and settlement, which help support their daily lives.

 Budongo Forest adds to the natural beauty of the area and plays an important role in shaping the climate and weather of the surrounding region.
+Book a stay near Budongo Forest to combine chimpanzee trekking, birding, and a walk along the Royal Mile with your Murchison Falls safari.

 Book Now

-Explore Murchison Falls National Park Safaris in Uganda
+Visit Murchison Falls National Park

-Murchison Falls National Park isn't just the country's largest protected area-it's also the oldest.
-From powerful waterfalls to amazing wildlife sightings, every visit promises something unforgettable.
-Don't wait-start planning your adventure today!
+Murchison Falls National Park is Uganda's largest and oldest protected area.
+From powerful waterfalls to close-up wildlife sightings, every visit brings something worth remembering.
+Start planning your visit today!